Vellisca/Python-Programs/.py files/README.md

 Here are the .py and .pyw files, u will need to have an updated python, and some pip installations like: tkinter, cryptography, Fernet, qrcode and maybe some more.
+To use Translate mundial, you will need tesseract-ocr also.